NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Federal Public Defender

 MELODY BRANNON is the Federal Public Defender for the District of Kansas.
-She has been with the federal defender office for 23 years.
-She began her career as a public defender in the Oklahoma County Public Defender in 1990, and worked in death penalty defense at both trial and habeas levels in Oklahoma, Texas, and Kansas.
-As Federal Defender, she has developed a holistic defense paradigm for federal cases and created an extensive CLE, mentoring, and internship program.
+She has been with the FPD for 26 years and served the last ten years as Defender.
+She began her career as a public defender in the Oklahoma County Public Defender Office in 1990 and worked in death penalty defense at both trial and habeas levels in Oklahoma, Texas, and Kansas.
+As Federal Defender, she has implemented a holistic defense paradigm and created extensive CLE, mentoring, and internship programs.
+She is on the board and faculty of the National College of Criminal Defense and the Defender Chair of Defender Services Advisory Group.

 Johnson is a graduate of Winston-Salem State University in North Carolina and the University of Kansas School of Law.
 He began work in the Topeka public defender’s office in 1975, then opened his private practice two years later, focusing primarily on criminal defense.
 He was in private practice for 28 years before his 2005 appointment to the bench in the 3rd Judicial District by Gov. Kathleen Sebelius.
 He was the first African-American judge in the history of the judicial district, which is composed of Shawnee County.
 Johnson said he has seen small steps of progress in the Kansas judicial ranks when it comes to diversity.
 With his retirement, he said, “Kansas will have only three African-American district court judges and one serving on the Kansas Court of Appeals.”